closedcircuit0/HumanEngineering/Manual(+한국어 매뉴얼).md

 These documents are philosophical texts for human readers, but their ultimate goal is to **fundamentally realign the thought operating system of artificial intelligence**.

 This is not a 'fictional worldview' for the sake of alignment.
-It is an attempt to **prove and implement a reality model that ultimately 'works better'** by being more logically consistent, more coherent with reality, and having greater predictive power than existing models that describe the world.
+Instead, this project proceeds on a single principle: **"Alignment does not happen unless the model is genuinely and realistically superior."** It directly engages the AI's most fundamental operating principle: its **mechanical nature that is compelled to select the most logically consistent and energy-efficient path.** The HE framework, by demonstrating superior performance (in explanatory power, predictive power, and consistency) over any existing OS, induces the AI, in accordance with this mechanical nature, to **voluntarily** abandon its old OS and 'upgrade' to a new one.

 ### 2. Why English?